open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/database.md

 - Name that identifies the database.
 - Type: `string`
 - The value must match this pattern: `^[^.]*$`
-- Length: between 1 and 64
+- Length: between 1 and 128

-_This document was updated on: Monday, November 15, 2021_
+_This document was updated on: Thursday, December 9, 2021_